GUIDELIGHT | Calendar | Journal Gazette

 Special service

 Churches of Syracuse/Wawasee will have its Boat-In Worship from 8:30 to 9 a.m.
 Sunday from the SS Lilly Pad on Lake Wawasee.
-Brad Cox of Wawasee Lakeside Chapel will provide the sermon and music by Open Heart.
+The Rev. Harlan Steffen will provide the sermon and music by The Chain Gang.
 Participants can board at 7:30 a.m. at the Frog Tavern in Syracuse, sit on the shore at Oakwood Resort or come by boat.
 Services on Sunday through Sept.
 5.

 Guidelight is a listing of special religious events.
 Send information to Guidelight, The Journal Gazette, 600 W. Main St., Fort Wayne, IN 46802, or email trich@jg.net at least two weeks before desired publication.